Rural Municipality of Grey

 The Rural Municipality of Grey (Municipalité rurale de Grey) is a rural municipality in the Canadian province of Manitoba.
-It named after Albert Grey, 4th Earl Grey, the former Governor General of Canada.
+It is named after Albert Grey, 4th Earl Grey, the former Governor General of Canada.

 History

 The RM was incorporated on February 9, 1906.
-It amalgamated with the Village of St. Claude on January 1, 2015 as a requirement of The Municipal Amalgamations Act for municipalities with a population less than 1,000 residents.
+It amalgamated with the Village of St. Claude on January 1, 2015, as a requirement of The Municipal Amalgamations Act for municipalities with a population less than 1,000 residents.
 The Government of Manitoba initiated these amalgamations in order for municipalities to meet the 1997 minimum population requirement of 1,000 to incorporate a municipality.